magit/magit.vc/screenshots/index.md

 ![](/screenshots/committing.png)

 You can also amend to `HEAD` by pressing <i>a</i>.
 This is just like `git commit --amend`.
-While editing the message during when amending, press <i>C-c C-d</i> to toggle between showing only the changes that are being added to HEAD and all changes that will make it into the amended commit.
+While editing the message while amending, press
+<i>C-c C-d</i> to toggle between showing only the changes that are
+being added to HEAD and all changes that will make it into the amended commit.

 There are also fixup and squash variants.
 And then there are some variants that don't exist in Git.
 Because the terms used here do not